The contest is over. We will announce the winner shortly.

 How can we show inequality and its manifestations during the pandemic?
 Latin America and the Caribbean is the most unequal region in the world.
 Covid-19 is affecting some populations, cities and people more than others, and is deepening preexisting inequalities.
 Overcrowding, lack of access to social services and labor markets, informality, non-attendance at school or lack of support for vulnerable populations, such as children, migrants, people with disabilities, peoples, indigenous people, Afro-descendants, LGTBQ + population, are some of the great challenges identified but there are many more challenges.

 At the IDB, we want to show that inequality through a graph.
-We are looking for the best infographics to show the reality of the pandemic in our region.
+We are looking for the best data visualizations to show the reality of the pandemic in our region.
 You can use our databases, but you can also use any other (or even mix them!).
 If you use external databases, they must comply with national regulations regarding data protection.

 - Fill out this form and upload your graph here!

 - Each entry is a visualization.
 This includes, for example: dashboards, infographics or dynamic visualizations, but not multiple pages.

 - A maximum of three entries per participant will be accepted.

 - You must enter a link to the visualization and the code that you used to create from the original data (or complete tableau workbook).

 - To guarantee objectivity in the evaluation, the displays and codes must not indicate authorship, which will be verified through the submission form.

 - You can access our databases here: (http://www.iadb.org/document.cfm?id=EZSHARE-1707297468-112)

 - You must be a citizen of one of the IDB member countries